bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_02.md

 The Blockchain is simply a chain of blocks.
 In the technical term, it is an insert only database.
 The ecosystem ensures that the data in the Blockchain cannot be changed and hence protect against double spending when used as a currency.

-Each block consists of transactions and the miner is responsible to assemble all the transactions in the block.
+Each block consists of transactions and the miner (node) is responsible to assemble all the transactions in the block.

 ![blockchain overview](en-blockchain-overview.jpg)
 *Image Credit: bitcoin.org*